Spire Wealth Management Increases Stock Position in BlackRock Enhanced Equity Dividend Trust (NYSE:BDJ)

 Spire Wealth Management boosted its stake in BlackRock Enhanced Equity Dividend Trust (NYSE:BDJ – Free Report) by 431.1% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 146,350 shares of the investment management company’s stock after purchasing an additional 118,796 shares during the quarter.
 Spire Wealth Management’s holdings in BlackRock Enhanced Equity Dividend Trust were worth $1,257,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Other institutional investors and hedge funds have also bought and sold shares of the company.
 Tower Research Capital LLC TRC purchased a new stake in BlackRock Enhanced Equity Dividend Trust in the first quarter valued at approximately $26,000.
 GPS Wealth Strategies Group LLC purchased a new stake in BlackRock Enhanced Equity Dividend Trust in the first quarter valued at approximately $30,000.
 CoreCap Advisors LLC purchased a new stake in BlackRock Enhanced Equity Dividend Trust in the fourth quarter valued at approximately $40,000.
 CWM LLC raised its stake in BlackRock Enhanced Equity Dividend Trust by 294.7% in the fourth quarter.
 CWM LLC now owns 4,681 shares of the investment management company’s stock valued at $42,000 after purchasing an additional 3,495 shares in the last quarter.
-Finally, Brown Brothers Harriman & Co. purchased a new position in shares of BlackRock Enhanced Equity Dividend Trust during the fourth quarter worth approximately $45,000.
+Finally, Brown Brothers Harriman & Co. purchased a new stake in BlackRock Enhanced Equity Dividend Trust in the fourth quarter valued at approximately $45,000.

 BlackRock Enhanced Equity Dividend Trust Price Performance